maxrothman/config/manual.md

 * Install the extensions in `VSCode/extensions.txt`
 * Open the command palette and find "Rewrap: toggle auto-wrap" and turn it on.
 It's off by default and for some damn reason it can't be controlled via the settings interface.

-## Itsycal
-* In Itsycal's preferences, in the area for "Datetime pattern", enter `E MMM d  h:mm a`
-* Check "Hide icon"
-* ⌘Click and drag the Itsycal item in the menu bar next to the normal time and date display
-* In System Preferences>Date & Time>Clock, un-check "Show date and time in menu bar"

 ## BetterTouchTool
 * Add the following keyboard shortcuts: